Nazan Öncel

 "Atıyorsun" works in bağlama, funk guitar, a rap, and a Marilyn Monroe shoutout, all without becoming contrived; "Beni Hatırla" also features acoustic bağlama, but on on a bed of synth loops.
 "Ruh Hali" is a sophisticated reinterpretation of the main hook of Cerrone's "Supernature."

-The hit "Hay Hay" and "Nereye Böyle" are collaborations with Tarkan; "Hokka" is the sort of buoyant but restrained roofraiser she seems to toss off so easily.
+"Nereye Böyle" and the endlessly hooky hit "Hay Hay" are collaborations with Tarkan; "Hokka" and "Ukala Dümbeleği" are the sort of buoyant but restrained roofraisers she seems to toss off so easily.
+Not that I know what I'm talking about, but I think it's a high point not only for her but for türkpop in general.

 (DBW)